Web Development and Internet Applications

 Through the study of C# and ASP.net, students learn the concepts of object-oriented programming as applied to the design, the development and the debugging of ASP.net web.
 Object-oriented concepts, such as encapsulation, inheritance, abstraction and polymorphism are covered and reinforced with practical applications.
 The course also continues the development of Web Programming concepts by examining and using HTML form elements, web server controls, the ASP.NET Page class, its inherent Page, Request, Response and Cookies objects.

-Pre-requisites: CST8209 and CST8279 and MAT8001C
+Pre-requisites: CST8209 AND CST8279 AND MAT8001C

 CST8254 Network Operating Systems